nya3jp/tast/docs/writing_tests.md

 indicating the bug tracker.
 The string's contents point to the location where bugs regarding the test should initially be filed.
 A prefix is used to distinguish between different bug trackers.
 For Buganizer, use "b:" plus the componentid, e.g. "b:1034625".
-For Chromium bug tracker, use "crbug:" plus the component label, e.g. "crbug:Blink>JavaScript>WebAssembly".
+Ensure that a *componentid* is used, not a specific bug id.

 Tests have to specify [attributes] to describe how they are used in ChromeOS testing.
 A test belongs to zero or more groups by declaring attributes with